 Loss of Bladder Control

-Some people who have had a stroke may not be able to control their bladder function.
-They may have frequent and sudden urges to urinate with little control of their bladder.
-Often, they are not able to hold their urine long enough to get to the bathroom.
+Some people who have had a stroke may not be able to control their bladder.
+They may have frequent and sudden urges to urinate with little control.
+They may not be able to hold their urine long enough to get to the bathroom.
 This can be stressful and embarrassing if a person is not prepared.

 Treatment of Loss of Bladder Control

 Treatment will vary with the cause of the problem.
-If you have the urge to urinate but cannot make it to the bathroom on time, there are treatment options that can be put in place to help.
+If you have the urge to urinate but cannot make it to the bathroom on time, there are things that can help.

-Go to the bathroom at set times.
+Bladder training: Go to the bathroom at set times.
 Start out going to the bathroom every 2 to 3 hours during the day.
-If you do not feel the urge to urinate, you should still go at the scheduled time.
+If you do not feel the urge to urinate, you should still go at the same time.
 This will help to train your bladder.

-Sit on the commode or toilet long enough to give yourself time to empty your bladder.
+Sit on the commode or toilet long enough to give to empty your bladder.
 Do not rush.

 If you feel the urge to go, do not wait.
-Call for help if you need someone to assist you to the bathroom.
+Call for help if you need someone to assist you.

 Do Kegel exercises to strengthen and tone pelvic floor muscles.
 You can practice these by trying to stop the flow of urine while you are on the toilet.
-After you have practiced this to get the feel of it, you can do it any time during the day, even when you are sitting at your kitchen table, or brushing your teeth.
-The more you do it, the more it will help.
+You can do them when you are sitting down or any time during the day.
+The more you do it, the more it will help improve bladder control.

 Pads may be worn to prevent soiling of clothing.
 There are external catheters for men that attach to a leg bag, to prevent soiling of clothes.

-Tell your doctor if you are having problems with control of your bladder.
+Tell your doctor if you are having problems with control.
 Tests may be ordered to find the cause.
-At times, your doctor may order medicine that may help to control the frequent and sudden urge to urinate.
+Your doctor may order medicine to control the frequent and sudden urge to go.

-Some people who have had a stroke may not be able to empty their bladders completely when they go to the bathroom.
+Some people who have had a stroke may not be able to empty their bladders all the way.
 This can cause urinary tract infections, bladder stones, or a condition where the urine goes up into the kidneys.
 When the bladder does not empty, it can fill up and get stretched.
 This can cause the urine to leak from the overfilled bladder.
-Doctors call this urinary retention.
+This is called urinary retention.

 The doctor may order some tests to find the cause.
 Treatment will vary with the cause.
 To help your doctor get started:

-Tell your doctor that you feel your bladder may not empty fully when you go to the toilet.
+Tell your doctor you feel your bladder may not empty fully when you go to the bathroom.

-Give your doctor a list of all the medicines you are taking.
+Give them a list of all the medicines you are taking.
 Some medicines may cause problems.

-The doctor may order medicine to help your bladder empty.
-Make sure you take the medicine as the doctor ordered.
+They may order medicine to help your bladder empty.
+Make sure you take the medicine as ordered.

 Go to the bathroom and sit on the toilet or commode until you feel your bladder is empty.
-Remember not to rush.
+Do not rush.

 Pads may be worn if you have a urine leak.
 This will prevent soiling of clothes.